 After many frustrating years in the breed of American Bulldogs; fate would bring Luis and I together.
 And after many conversations; some heated and many that had nothing to do with dogs, we discovered that we shared many of the same principals and morals.
 Whether it be life, family, code of friendship or the dogs our points of view and goals were pretty simple straight forward and similar.
 So when a situation arose where we both saw opportunity to do a good thing for the dogs, but neither of us had the ability to make it happen alone.
-I guess what should have been obvious long before was staring us in the face and we decided to collaborate under one name to produce the best Johnson bulldogs we could.
-Which was to focus on Johnson type which is a bully dog but with Scott and other standard American Bulldog lines in the mix.
+I guess what should have been obvious long before was staring us in the face and we decided to collaborate under one name to produce the best Johnson -type bulldogs we can.
+Which was to focus on Johnson-type which is a bully dog but with Scott/performance lines of American Bulldogs in the mix.
 We feel the diversity of genetics gives more opportunity to select toward health and temperament.
-And to give us that muscled physique, buff, tight skin bully type of dog.
+And to give us that muscled physique, buff, tight skin bully type of dog that we desire.